Skip to main content

 Slideshow

-04 - Apr 2025 - Show & Tell
+06 - June 2025 - Show & Tell

-May Show and Tell Session
+Join us for the July Show and Tell Session

 It is important to be reminded that the Show & Tell sessions are intended for all levels of woodturners and designed to be a safe and respectful place to solicit supportive input and advice, regardless of a woodturners experience level.
 It’s an opportunity for turners to engage in an informal and beneficial exchange of ideas and to foster further growth in woodturning.